January 26, 2026

 BMCorner is a home-based Vietnamese kitchen on Australia’s Gold Coast, founded by Anna Dao.
 As orders grew, she noticed mobile users wanted a faster, easier ordering experience.

-But the challenge is, her website couldn’t deliver a smooth mobile experience, and she lacked the time or budget for custom app development.
+But the challenge is that her website couldn’t deliver a smooth mobile experience and she lacked the time or budget for custom app development.

 - 200 app downloads in the first month, now over 1,300+ users.